ConnorDY/nookipedia-secret-code-generator/README.md

-# Nookipedia Secret code generator and decoder for Animal Crossing
+# Nookipedia Secret code generator for Animal Crossing

 This repo contains a standalone copy of the Secret code generator from Nookipedia found [here](https://nookipedia.com/wiki/Secret_code/Generator).